-The Available Principal Commitment for the 2024 Series D-2 Bonds is subject to (i) reduction by the principal amount of 2024 Series D-2 Bonds which are redeemed, repaid or otherwise paid pursuant to the Indenture, (ii) reduction by the principal amount of any 2024 Series D-2 Bonds purchased by the 2024D-2 Liquidity Facility Provider and (iii) increase by the principal amount of any 2024 Series D-2 Bonds purchased by the 2024D-2 Liquidity Facility Provider that are resold by the Remarketing Agent.
-The Available Interest Commitment for the 2024 Series D-2 Bonds is calculated based on a 187 days of interest at an assumed rate of ten percent (10%) per annum and a year of 365 days, and is subject to (i) reduction by an amount that bears the same proportion to such amount as the amount of a reduction in the Available Principal Commitment pursuant to the definition of "Available Principal Commitment" bears to the Available Principal Commitment pursuant to clause (c) of the definition of "Available Principal Commitment pursuant to clause (c) of the definition of "Available Principal Commitment prior to such increase; provided that after giving effect to such adjustment the Available Interest Commitment shall never exceed the initial Available Interest Commitment.
+The Available Principal Commitment for the 2024 Series F-2 Bonds is subject to (i) reduction by the principal amount of 2024 Series F-2 Bonds which are redeemed, repaid, converted or otherwise paid pursuant to the 2024F Series Indenture, (ii) reduction by the principal amount of any 2024 Series F-2 Bonds purchased by the 2024F-2 Liquidity Facility Provider and (iii) increase by the principal amount of any 2024 Series F-2 Bonds purchased by the 2024F-2 Liquidity Facility Provider that are resold by the Remarketing Agent.
+The Available Interest Commitment for the 2024 Series F-2 Bonds for the period from the Closing Date to May 1, 2025 is calculated based on 198 days of interest and for the period beginning on May 1, 2025 and thereafter is calculated based on a 187 days of interest at an assumed rate of ten percent (10%) per annum and a year of 365 days, and is subject to (i) reduction by an amount that bears the same proportion to such amount as the amount of a reduction in the Available Principal Commitment pursuant to the definition of "Available Principal Commitment" bears to the Available Principal Commitment prior to such reduction and (ii) increase by an amount that bears the same proportion to such amount as the amount of any increase in the Available Principal Commitment pursuant to clause (c) of the definition of "Available Principal Commitment" bears to the Available Principal Commitment prior to such increase; provided that after giving effect to such adjustment the Available Interest Commitment shall never exceed the initial Available Interest Commitment.

-The obligation of the 2024D-2 Liquidity Facility Provider to purchase any 2024 Series D-2 Bond which is an Eligible Bond on any Business Day (each, a "Purchase Date") is subject to (i) receipt by the 2024D-2 Liquidity Facility Provider of a Notice of Bank Purchase and (ii) the condition that no Immediate Termination or Suspension Event (as defined below) shall have occurred and be continuing.
+The obligation of the 2024F-2 Liquidity Facility Provider to purchase any 2024 Series F-2 Bond which is an Eligible Bond on any Business Day (each, a "Purchase Date") is subject to (i) receipt by the 2024F-2 Liquidity Facility Provider of a Notice of Bank Purchase and (ii) the condition that no Immediate Termination or Suspension Event (as defined below) shall have occurred and be continuing.

-The term "Purchase Period" for the Initial 2024D-2 Liquidity Facility means the period from the Closing Date to and including the earliest of the close of business on (a) July 16, 2027 (b) the date on which no Eligible Bonds and no Bank Bonds are Outstanding, (c) the date on which the Authority voluntarily terminates the Initial 2024D-2 Liquidity Facility with thirty days' written notice in accordance with the terms of the Initial 2024D-2 Liquidity Facility, and (d) the date on which the Available Commitment and the 2024D-2 Liquidity Facility Provider's obligation to purchase Eligible Bonds has been terminated in its entirety pursuant to certain sections of the Initial 2024D-2 Liquidity Facility.
+The term "Purchase Period" for the Initial 2024F-2 Liquidity Facility means the period from the Closing Date to and including the earliest of the close of business on (a) October 15, 2029 (b) the date on which no Eligible Bonds and no Bank Bonds are Outstanding, (c) the date on which the Authority voluntarily terminates the Initial 2024F-2 Liquidity Facility with thirty days' written notice in accordance with the terms of the Initial 2024F-2 Liquidity Facility, and (d) the date on which the Available Commitment and the 2024F-2 Liquidity Facility Provider's obligation to purchase Eligible Bonds has been terminated in its entirety pursuant to certain sections of the Initial 2024F-2 Liquidity Facility.

-The Initial 2024D-2 Liquidity Facility includes typical affirmative and negative covenants of the Authority, including, among others, a requirement of notice of certain events, provision of audited financial statements and a prohibition on amendments to certain documents without the prior written consent of the 2024D-2 Liquidity Facility Provider.
-These covenants are for the benefit of the 2024D-2 Liquidity Facility Provider and not for the benefit of bondholders, which will have no rights with respect to them.
+The Initial 2024F-2 Liquidity Facility includes typical affirmative and negative covenants of the Authority, including, among others, a requirement of notice of certain events, provision of audited financial statements and a prohibition on amendments to certain documents without the prior written consent of the 2024F-2 Liquidity Facility Provider.
+These covenants are for the benefit of the 2024F-2 Liquidity Facility Provider, which will have no rights with respect to them.